istiakbinmahmod/istiakbinmahmod/README.md

 ### About Me

 Hello there!
 CS graduate from BUET.
-Currently working as Assistant Software Engineer at Computer Network Systems(CNS) Limited.
+Hopefully, I will join as a Software Engineering Intern at Optimizely.

 Feel free to contact me via email (istiakmahmod842@gmail.com) or other social media (link below).